Diffusion Reflectance Map: Single-Image Stochastic Inverse Rendering of Illumination and Reflectance: Introduction

 Light interacting with surfaces narrate our rich visual world.
 The light from illuminants reflect off object surfaces deeply entangling the surface material and geometry in its process.
 Deciphering the surface geometry, reflectance properties, and the incident illumination from this reflected radiance has been the central focus of physics-based vision research.
 Our focus is achieving this from a single image.

-The ability to explicitly recover rich situational information from a single glance at an object goes to the very heart of embodied perception and enables effective use of visual information both in human perception and, by the same token, embodied robot vision.
+The ability to explicitly recover rich situational information from a single glance at an object goes to the very heart of embodied perception and enables effective use of visual information both in human perception and robot vision.
 For instance, decisions on how to act on an object needs to be made as the visual information is captured, and cannot be stalled until a hundred images are captured.

 Even when the shape is known, \ie, with an RGB-D smartphone sensor, disentangling the reflectance and illumination from a single image remains ill-posed due to two key problems.
-The first is color ambiguity--it is unclear whether to associate, for instance, the green object appearance to the illumination or the reflectance which cannot be resolved without assumptions on the color of either.
+The first is color ambiguity---it is unclear whether to associate, for instance, the green object appearance to the illumination or the reflectance which cannot be resolved without assumptions on the color of either.
 The bigger and fatal obstacle is the loss of information.
 The reflectance acts as an angular filter on the incident illumination while the geometry determines its orientation \cite{ramamoorthi2001signal}.
 As a result, the frequency spectrum of the object appearance is bounded by the highest frequency of either the reflectance or the illumination, the former of which is usually lower \cite{basri2003lambertian}.

 The frequency bound limits the utility of the estimated reflectance and illumination of past methods which do not pay attention to it.
 Due to low-pass reflectance, the illumination estimate is blurry and can only be used to insert an object in the scene that has lower frequency characteristics than the object used to recover the illumination.
 The same can be said about relighting using the illumination estimate.